mesospheric/WebCrawler/readme.md

 ## Known Issues

-1. When parsing a domain like manning.com a link that was returned of the form accounts.manning.com is not be detected as belonging to the same domain.
+1. When parsing a domain like manning.com a link that was returned of the form accounts.manning.com is not detected as belonging to the same domain.
-2. When parsing a domain like manning.com a link that was returned of the form www.manning.com is not be detected as belonging to the same domain.
+2. When parsing a domain like manning.com a link that was returned of the form www.manning.com is not detected as belonging to the same domain.
 3. The crawler would benefit from a configuration file instead of hard coding values in the program, for instance, thread pool max size
 4. There is no use of logging frameworks in the code, this would be simple to implement
 5. Some high level acceptance tests that parsed data a test site made from local html files would be useful addition.
+6. There is an overloaded constrcutor in the PageCrawlerCallable to allow aan extra parameter to be passed which allows mocking of a static method.
+Its not an ideal solution but was a quick work around to get the test running.